 Snorkeling and Scuba diving: With the beach right on the door step, how can you not?
 The hotel is home to a PADI diving centre, from which you can hire equipment and even book some scuba lessons.

-Visit Pigeon island national park – Pigeon island is a small island off the coast at Nilaveli and can be reached with a 10 minute boat ride from the hotel.
-It is a designated National Park, so you have to pay small entry fee to get in.
-It’s home to some great marine life so it’s an ideal spot for Snorkeling or Scuba diving.
+Visit Pigeon Island National Park: Pigeon island is a small island off the coast of Nilaveli and can be reached with a 10 minute boat ride from the hotel.
+It is a designated National Park, so you have to pay a small entry fee to get in.
+It’s home to some great marine life so it’s an ideal spot for Snorkelling or Scuba diving.
 If you prefer to keep your feet dry, you can explore the island with its tropical vegetation and secluded spots for bird watching, picnics and relaxing.

 Visit Trincomalee: Trincomalee is a major town in the East of of Sri Lanka, a short drive from the hotel.
 It’s home to a natural harbour, one of the largest and the best sheltered in the world, which made it very attractive to one invading power after another during Sri Lanka’s colonial past.
 There is also “lover’s leap” which is a rock with a sheer drop of 360 feet into the crashing waves below affording great views.
 Next to Lovers leap is the imposing Tirukonesvaram Kovil which attracts devotees to its vibrant ceremonies.